The War-Crimes Trial of Slobodan Milošević

 Telephone intercepts appear to expose Milošević role in Croatian and Bosnian conflicts.

 See also: Intercepts of telephone calls between (former) Yugoslav officials Audio and transcripts are available from Balkan Witness upon request.

-The conversations between various Serb plotters and murderers.
-The conversations were added to the evidence at the Milošević trial.
+The conversations between various Serb plotters and murderers were added to the evidence at the Milošević trial.
 Transcripts are in English and Bosnian-Croatian-Serbian.
 1991-1992

 The Fog of Justice By Tim Judah, New York Review of Books, January 15, 2004 (PDF)